The poison in your bathroom: Dangerous ingredients and how to easily replace them with natural alternatives

 Header chemistry cosmetics

 Chemicals are the best friends of the conventional cosmetics industry - they are cheap and have a good effect at first glance.
-They don't actually have a caring effect, but only give the appearance of it, while they cause lasting damage to your body, skin and hair.
+They do not actually have a caring effect, but only give the visual impression, while they cause lasting damage to your body, skin and hair.

-Many synthetic ingredients lead to skin irritation, are even proven to be harmful to health and are associated with serious illnesses.
+Many synthetic ingredients cause irritation to the skin, are even proven to be harmful to health and are associated with serious illnesses.

-Since it's pretty hard to keep track of all the incomprehensible ingredient jumble, we'll show you which ingredients should set your alarm bells ringing.
-You will also find out which effective alternatives green cosmetics have to offer.
+Since it's quite difficult to keep track of all the incomprehensible ingredient confusion, we'll show you which ingredients should set off alarm bells.
+You will also find out what effective alternatives green cosmetics have to offer.

 The red list of ingredients

 Silicones are liquid plastic compounds.
-They are in shampoos and Conditioners are used to make hair shiny and smooth so it looks healthy.
-In skin care and make-up products, silicones are mainly used to make the skin look soft and even.
-They lay on your skin and around your hair like a plastic sheet.
-When washing, caring active ingredients cannot penetrate the hair, which dries it out in the long run.
+They are used in shampoos and Conditioners are used to make hair shiny and supple so that it appears healthy.
+In skin care and make-up products, silicones are primarily used to make the skin look soft and visually even.
+They lie like a plastic film on your skin and around your hair.
+When washing, nourishing active ingredients cannot penetrate the hair, which dries it out over time.
 On the face, silicones clog your pores and sweat glands in the long term.
-The skin loses moisture, natural fats and becomes brittle.
-From an environmental point of view, too, silicones cannot be used without hesitation; they are derived from petroleum and are not biodegradable.
+The skin loses moisture and natural oils and becomes brittle.
+Silicones are also not safe to use from an environmental point of view; they are made from petroleum and are not biodegradable.

-You want to pay more attention to silicone now?
-In the list of ingredients you can usually recognize them under the names "Dimethicone", "Methicone", "Polysiloxane" or "Cyclomethicone".
+Do you now want to pay more attention to silicone?
+In the list of ingredients you will usually recognize them under the names “Dimethicone”, “Methicone”, “Polysiloxane” or “Cyclomethicone”.

-Green cosmetics rely on natural alternatives that care and are also visually appealing.
-True natural talents are, for example, olive oil, shea butter, coconut oil or essential oils.
+Green cosmetics rely on natural alternatives that are nourishing and also visually impressive.
+True natural talents include olive oil, shea butter, coconut oil and essential oils.

-Sodium Laureth Sulfate (SLS) – Dangerous foam hitter
+Sodium Laureth Sulfate (SLS) – Dangerous foam racket

 The chemical sodium laureth sulfate is a very aggressive surfactant.
-Surfactants are part of many soaps, shower gels and other detergents because they have a cleaning effect and, as foaming agents, ensure dense foam during washing.
-Originally, SLS was used to grease industrial machinery.
+Surfactants are part of many soaps, shower gels and other cleaning products because they have a cleansing effect and act as foaming agents to ensure thick foam during washing.
+SLS was originally used to grease industrial machines.

-No wonder, then, that SLS is classified as an ingredient of concern.
+So it's no wonder that SLS is classified as a questionable ingredient.
 It dries out the skin and disrupts its natural barrier function.
-In addition, SLS can cause skin irritation and allergic reactions.
+In addition, SLS can cause irritation and allergic reactions to the skin.

-Studies are also currently investigating a link between SLS and cancer.
+Studies are also currently investigating a connection between SLS and cancer.

-Incidentally, the environment will also be happy if you no longer allow SLS into your bathroom in the future; the chemical surfactant is obtained from palm oil.
+The environment will also be happy if you no longer allow SLS into your bathroom in the future; The chemical surfactant is obtained from palm oil.

 There are alternative surfactants made from sugar or coconut that are much gentler on your skin.
-For example, our shower fluff contains a surfactant made from coconut!
+Our shower fluffs, for example, contain a surfactant made from coconut!

-Hormonally active substances – hormone cocktail in a jar
+Hormonally active substances – hormone cocktail in a crucible

-Hormonally active substances are unfortunately part of many conventional cosmetics.
+Unfortunately, hormonally active substances are part of many conventional cosmetics.
 As the name suggests, these are chemicals that act like hormones.

-These substances are often used as preservatives, softeners or as UV filters in sun creams.
-They are most commonly found in shaving products, toothpaste, sunscreen, and lip balm.
+These substances are often used as preservatives, plasticizers or as UV filters in sun creams.
+They are most commonly found in shaving products, toothpaste, sunscreen and lip care.

-These synthetic substances are similar in their structure and behavior to endogenous hormones.
-If they are ingested through food or the skin, they increase or inhibit the body's own hormone effects.
+These synthetic substances are similar to the body's own hormones in their structure and behavior.
+If they are absorbed through food or the skin, they strengthen or inhibit the body's own hormonal effects.

 The following health disorders are associated with hormonally active ingredients: